 Wendy Torrance: [swings the bat] Stay away from me!

 Dick Hallorann: Some places are like people: some shine and some don't.

 Jack Torrance: Yes, I do.
 I love it.
 Don't you?

 Jack Torrance: Good.
 I want you to like it here.
 I wish we could stay here forever... and ever... and ever.

 Jack Torrance: Mr. Grady, you were the caretaker here.
 I recognize ya.
 I saw your picture in the newspapers.
 You, uh, chopped your wife and daughters up into little bits.
 And then you blew your brains out.

-Delbert Grady: That's strange, sir.
+Delbert Grady: [after a short pause] That's strange, sir.
 I don't have any recollection of that at all.